 - Scott Jordan (University of California, Irvine), Primer: The FCC regulates services, not networks

-- William Lehr (Massachusetts Institute of Technology) and Doug Sicker (Carnegie Mellon University), Regulatory Governance and Policy for the Digital Economy
+- William Lehr (Massachusetts Institute of Technology), Regulatory Governance and Policy for the Digital Economy

 - Mark Johnson (MCNC), non-traditional provider issues - policy and economic